phpearth/docker-php/alpine-repo/README.md

 ## Docker

 Most common use case of Alpine Linux is Docker.
-Add the PHP.earth Alpine repository to your Dockerfile:
+Add the PHP.earth repository to your Dockerfile:

 ```Dockerfile
 FROM alpine:3.6